fosterrath-mila/ift6759/projects/project1/dataframe.md

 We provide a metadata catalog as a [Pandas dataframe](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) to simplify the indexing of raw GHI values and imagery data for training and evaluation purposes.
-Your data loading pipeline is expected to scan this dataframe in order to know which sequences it should load.
+Your data loading pipeline is expected to scan this dataframe in order to know which images it should load.
-A similar dataframe (minus several GT-related columns) will be used for the final evaluation of your submitted model's performance ([click here](evaluation.md) for more information).
+A similar dataframe (minus several GT-related columns) will be used for the final evaluation of your submitted model's performance ([see this page](evaluation.md) for more information).

 The pickle file used to reinstantiate the Pandas dataframe is located in the shared (read-only) directory mentionned in the [disk usage documentation](../../disk-usage.md), that is: